Sebastian Schaffert

 Sebastian Schaffert is a software engineer and researcher.
 He was born in Trostberg, Bavaria, Germany on March 18, 1976 and obtained his doctorate in 2004.

 Before moving out of research, he was very active in the Semantic Web, Linked Data and Multimedia Semantics fields, his works received more than 1.800 citations.
 He is a contributor to open source projects, among those Apache Marmotta and participated in several European FP6 and FP7 research projects such as REWERSE (Reasoning on the Web with rules and semantics), KiWi (Knowledge in a Wiki), IKS (Interactive Knowledge Stack) and MICO (Media in Context).

 Education

 In April 2001, he graduated in Computer Science with a thesis on "Grouping Structures for Semistructured Data: Enhancing, Data Modelling and Data Retrieval".

-In December 2004, he obtained his doctorate at the faculty of Mathematics, Computer Science and Statistics at the Ludwig-Maximilians-Universität of Munich with the thesis "Xcerpt: A Rule-Based Query and Transformation Language for the Web".
+In December 2004, he obtained his doctorate at the faculty of Mathematics, Computer Science and Statistics at LMU Munich with the thesis "Xcerpt: A Rule-Based Query and Transformation Language for the Web".